-Before we dive into the differences between contingency and retained search styles, we’d like to say this: regardless of the search model you choose, you should expect your executive search partner to take the time to truly learn your business, company culture, expectations, and business goals.
+Before we dive into the differences between contingency and retained search styles, we’d like to say this: regardless of the search method you choose, you should expect your executive search firm to be your partner—to take the time to truly learn your business, company culture, expectations, and business goals.
 Cultural alignment is just as important as technical expertise when selecting the right senior leader; you want to partner with a search firm who understands and prioritizes this.

 How are contingency and retained executive search recruiters paid?

 Let’s kick things off with a closer look at how contingency executive search works.

 How does contingency executive search work?